-Possessing, Obtaining or Administering Controlled Dangerous Substance; "Medical Necessity" Penalty Provision and Affirmative Defense for Marijuana Use
+Possessing, Obtaining or Administering Controlled Dangerous Substance; "Medical Necessity" Penalty Provision and Affirmative Defense for Cannabis Use

-(a) Except as otherwise provided in this title, a person may not:

-(l)possess or administer to another a controlled dangerous substance, unless obtained directly or by prescription or order from an authorized provider acting in the course of professional practice; or dangerous substance by:

-(2) obtain or attempt to obtain a controlled dangerous substance, or procure or attempt to procure the administration of a controlled

-(i) fraud, deceit, misrepresentation, or subterfuge;

-(ii) the counterfeiting or alteration of a prescription or a written order;

-(iii) the concealment of a material fact;

-- (iv) the use of a false name or address; - (v) falsely assuming the title of or representing to be a manufacturer, distributor, or authorized provider; or - (vi) making, issuing, or presenting a false or counterfeit prescription or written order. - (b) Information that is communicated to a physician in an effort to obtain a controlled dangerous substance in violation of this section is not a privileged communication. - (c)(1) Except as provided in paragraphs (2) and (3) of this subsection, a person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 4 years or a fine not exceeding \$25,000 or both. - (2)(i) Except as provided in subparagraph (ii) of this paragraph, a person whose violation of this section involves the use or possession of marijuana in the amount of 10 grams or more is guilty of the misdemeanor of possession of marijuana and is subject to imprisonment not exceeding 1 year or a fine not exceeding \$1,000 or both. - (ii) 1.
-A first finding of guilt under this section involving the use or possession of less than 10 grams of marijuana is a civil offense punishable by a fine not exceeding \$100. - 2.
-A second finding of guilt under this section involving the use or possession of less than 10 grams of marijuana is a civil offense punishable by a fine not exceeding \$250. - 3.
-A third or subsequent finding of guilt under this section involving the use or possession of less than 10 grams of marijuana is a civil offense punishable by a fine not exceeding \$500. - 4.
-A. In addition to a fine, a court shall order a person under the age of 21 years who commits a violation punishable under subsubparagraph 1, 2, or 3 of this subparagraph to attend a drug education program approved by the Department of Health and Mental Hygiene, refer the person to an assessment for substance abuse disorder, and refer the person to substance abuse treatment, if necessary. - B. In addition to a fine, a court shall order a person at least 21 years old who commits a violation punishable under subsubparagraph 3 of this subparagraph to attend a drug education program approved by the Department of Health and Mental Hygiene, refer the person to an assessment for substance abuse disorder, and refer the person to substance abuse treatment, if necessary. - (3)(i) 1.
-In this paragraph the following words have the meanings indicated. - 2.
-"Bona fide physician-patient relationship" means a relationship in which the physician has ongoing responsibility for the assessment, care, and treatment of a patient's medical condition.
+- (a) Except as otherwise provided in this title, a person may not: - (1) possess or administer to another a controlled dangerous substance, unless: - (i) obtained directly or by prescription or order from an authorized provider acting in the course of professional practice: or - (ii) the controlled dangerous substance is cannabis, the individual is at least 21 years old, and the amount possessed is the personal use amount; or - (2) obtain or attempt to obtain a controlled dangerous substance, or procure or attempt to procure the administration of a controlled dangerous substance by: - (i) fraud, deceit, misrepresentation, or subterfuge; - (ii) the counterfeiting or alteration of a prescription or a written order; - (iii) the concealment of a material fact; - (iv) the use of a false name or address; - (v) falsely assuming the title of or representing to be a manufacturer, distributor, or authorized provider; or - (vi) making, issuing, or presenting a false or counterfeit prescription or written order. - (b) Information that is communicated to a physician in an effort to obtain a controlled dangerous substance in violation of this section is not a privileged communication. - (c) (1) Except as provided in paragraphs (2).
+(3), and (4) of this subsection, a person who violates this section is guilty of a misdemeanor and on conviction is subject to: - (i) for a first conviction, imprisonment not exceeding 1 year or a fine not exceeding \$5,000 or both; - (ii) for a second or third conviction, imprisonment not exceeding 18 months or a fine not exceeding \$5,000 or both; or - (iii) for a fourth or subsequent conviction, imprisonment not exceeding 2 years or a fine not exceeding \$5,000 or both. ... - (2) (i) Except as provided in subparagraph (ii) of this paragraph, a person whose violation of this section involves the use or possession of cannabis is guilty of a misdemeanor of possession of cannabis and is subject to imprisonment not exceeding 6 months or a fine not exceeding \$1,000 or both.

+- (ii) 1.
+A finding of guilt under this section involving the use or possession of the personal use amount of cannabis by a person under the age of 21 years is a civil offense punishable by a fine not exceeding \$100. - 2.
+A finding of guilt under this section involving the use or possession of the civil use amount of cannabis is a civil offense punishable by a fine not exceeding \$250. - 3.
+A. In addition to a fine, a court may order a person under the age of 21 years who commits a violation punishable under subsubparagraph 1 or 2 of this subparagraph to attend a drug education program approved by the Maryland Department of Health, refer the person to an assessment for substance abuse disorder, and refer the person to substance abuse treatment, if necessary. - B. A court that orders a person to a drug education program or substance abuse assessment or treatment under this subsubparagraph may hold the case sub curia pending receipt of proof of completion of the program, assessment, or treatment.

+(3) (i) 1.
+In this paragraph the following words have the meanings indicated.

-3. "Caregiver" means an individual designated by a patient with a debilitating medical condition to provide physical or medical assistance to the patient, including assisting with the medical use of marijuana, who:
+- 2. "Bona fide physician-patient relationship" means a relationship in which the physician has ongoing responsibility for the assessment, care, and treatment of a patient's medical condition. - 3.
+"Caregiver" means an individual designated by a patient with a debilitating medical condition to provide physical or medical assistance to the patient, including assisting with the medical use of cannabis, who: